 To fully assess your injuries’ severity and determine the value of your railway compensation claim, it is important to seek a professional and independent medical opinion.
 They will conduct a full examination to ascertain the exact nature and extent of your injury, as well as the future prognosis for recovery.
 Our team and the solicitors we provide can work with you to organise an independent medical examination to support your overall claim and help make sure that we are seeking the right level of damages from the station’s operator, such as Network Rail.

-What are the long-term effects of a train station injury ?
+What are the long-term effects of a train station accident injury?

-As with any other type of accident or injury, a personal injury in a train station can range from being relatively mild to severe.
+As with any other type of accident or injury, reasons for making train station accident claims can range from being relatively mild to severe.
 Some people may find that they recover within a few weeks or months, whilst others will take much longer to recover from their injuries.
-In addition to the physical injuries and pain or suffering caused by an accident in a train station, victims may also experience and claim for emotional or psychological trauma that has been suffered.
+In addition to the physical injuries and pain or suffering caused by an accident in a train station, victims may also experience and claim for any emotional or psychological trauma that has been suffered.

-When assessing a train station injury’s long-term impact, the medical practitioner will look at many different factors.
+When assessing a train station accident injury’s long-term impact, the medical practitioner will look at many different factors.
 These exams will assess your overall quality of life and the impact your injuries have had on your current or future life.
-Your personal injury claim will be adjusted to account for these factors.
+Your train station accident injury claim will be adjusted to account for these factors.
 The long-term effects of accidents or injuries in a station could include:

 - Your inability to continue working after an accident.